Health and Safety

 Protecting Workers Offshore

 The offshore industry in Atlantic Canada operates in a challenging environment.
-The remoteness of offshore workplaces, transportation to and from offshore facilities and harsh weather conditions are examples of the challenges the offshore industry works to overcome.
+The remoteness of offshore workplaces, transportation to and from offshore facilities and harsh weather conditions are examples of the challenges the offshore industry works to overcome by providing comprehensive training and specialized equipment to offshore workers.

 The offshore industry develops comprehensive health and safety plans, which are submitted to regulators before any exploration, drilling or production activity is approved.